xiangp126/CrossLv/README.md

 ```

 ## Project Outline
-* confirm/  => files to track on the system, for backup and restore
+- confirm/  => key files to track on the system, for backup and restore
-* oneKey.sh => main 'one key stroke' shell
+- oneKey.sh => main 'one key stroke' shell, will auto call
-* mklink.sh => additional shell to make link for that in tools/
+    - makeLink.sh   => additional shell to make link for that in tools/
-* autoHandle.sh   => assistant for handling files tracked in confirm/
+    - autoHandle.sh => assistant for handling files tracked in confirm/
-* tools/          => written for better or understanding some logics
+- tools/    => written for better or understanding some logics
     - ./mygit.py
     - ./indexcat.py
     - ./addtools.sh